 Work with what you got.
 You will never see Jennifer Lopez rattling chandeliers ala Adele, because she doesn’t have the strongest singing voice.
 And yet she’s released 11 albums; five of which landed in the Top 5 of the Billboard Top 200.
 Lopez shrewdly plays to her strengths.
 She also keeps her music personal—drawing inspiration from her increasing public persona and colorful love life.
 More importantly, the former “In Living Color” Fly Girl is a trained dancer, and stuffs her albums with dance-heavy tracks, which allows her to use those mad skillz in live performances and music videos (her talents as an actor help here too).
 Bottom Line: Playing to your strengths and working hard can get take incredibly far.

 If you can't find it, make it yourself.
 Lately, there has been a lot of talk about diversity—or lack thereof—in business and in Hollywood.
 Lopez rose to fame in the pre-Shonda Rhimes entertainment industry, and became the first person to have a No. 1 album (“J.LO”) and movie (“The Wedding Planner”) in the same week in 2001.
 Throughout her career, in which she has become the one of the most successful Latinas in the world, she has continued to break records.
 She now strives to add diversity to the entertainment and fashion industry.
-She produces the critically-acclaimed show “The Fosters” on ABC Family (soon to be know as Freeform) and the upcoming “Shades Of Blue” on NBC.
+She produces the critically-acclaimed show “The Fosters” on Freeform (formerly ABC Family), the cop thriller “Shades Of Blue” and "World Of Dance" on NBC.

 Be A Trailblazer.
 Large derrieres have been popular in diverse communities, specifically the black community, for decades before Lopez.
 However, when JLO began to rise to fame, most of her colleagues were downright waifish, and her curves were decidedly different.
 Thanks to her unabashed pride in her bottom and body, she did help bring booties in the mainstream.
 JLO’s never yielding confidence in her body is something we can all embrace.